opendnssec/opendnssec/contrib/ods-sequencer/ods-sequencer.md

 Off-line KSK environments using ods-sequencer
 =============================================

+# Rationale

+There may be organizations which have strict guidelines on the security of key material.
+Specifically, there may be a requirement that specifies that KSK private key material may only be present of a machine that is not connected to any other machine.

+The actual zone file needs frequent updates and signing and therefor needs to be interconnected.
+This means the KSK RR and signed key set need to be integrated from the secured zone file.

+This solution still assumes this is in a single controlling organization.
+Other more complex solutions with exchange of signing requests are more applicable where multiple organizations are involved.

+# Introduction

 This tools allows you to run a signer instance that keeps a zone file signed even with key-roll overs by replaying signer configurations that have been pre-prepared earlier.
 In this set-up, the function